NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 Save files are used by the WebGNOME application, so that users can save and reload a model setup that they have created via the interactive GUI interface.
 For the most part, when you are running ``gnome`` via Python scripts, you don't need to use save files, as your script can rebuild the model when it runs.
-However, there are use cases, particularly if you want to work on the same model via scripting and WebGNOME.
+However, there are use cases for save files with scripting, particularly if you want to work on the same model via scripting and WebGNOME.

 A model can be created from a save file via the :func:`scripting.load_model()` function: